swar00pduthks/Aaf/replit.md

 ### Design Considerations

-**No Database**: The framework is stateless and doesn't require persistent storage.
-All state is ephemeral and flows through the execution pipeline.
+**Optional State Persistence**: The framework supports both stateless (in-memory) and stateful (file-based) execution modes.
+Agents can persist state across executions using the state manager abstraction.

 **No External APIs**: Current implementation uses dummy clients for demonstration.
 Production deployments would replace these with real MCP/A2A client implementations that communicate with external services.